-In eigenvalue problems, FlexPDE writes a summary of final system eigenvalues into a file with the extension ".eig".
+In eigenvalue problems, FlexPDE writes a summary of final system eigenvalues into a file with the extension "eig.txt".
 This is an ordinary text file and can be opened with any text editor.
+In previous versions this file had the extension ".eig".